rayrobdod/div-reduce/README.md

 Build with [sbt](http://www.scala-sbt.org/).
 Includes both a standalone console runner and a [sbt-web](https://github.com/sbt/sbt-web) plugin.
-The console runner has to command-line inputs, input first, output second.
+The console runner has two command-line inputs, input first, output second.
 The sbt-web plugin has a task called `divreduce`, and a set of settings scoped to `assets:divreduce`, but by default takes files with the 'rrd-divreduce' extension and converts each into a html file.